-We expect to use our approximately \$3.1 million of cash and cash equivalents as of November 9, 2015 to fund a majority of the foregoing milestones, for product development to commercialize our technology, research and development, the development of our patent strategy and expansion of our patent portfolio, as well as for working capital and other general corporate purposes.
-The Company does not expect that its current cash on hand will fund its operations for the next twelve months.
-Due to the impending lack of funds, we will need to raise further capital, through the sale of additional equity securities or otherwise, to support our future operations.
+We expect to use our approximate \$2.3 million of cash and cash equivalents as of February 8, 2016 for product development, for commercialization of our technology, for research and development, for the development of our patent strategy and expansion of our patent portfolio, as well as for working capital and other general corporate purposes.
+The Company estimates that its current cash on hand will fund its operations through July, 2016 and will be sufficient to fund the foregoing milestones through technology transfer.
+Due to the impending lack of funds, we will need to raise further capital, through the sale of additional equity securities or otherwise, to support our future operations, to fund production qualification and ramp up to full production.
 There is no assurance that the Company's projections and estimates are accurate.
 Our anticipated costs include employee salaries and benefits, compensation paid to consultants, capital costs for research and other equipment, costs associated with development activities including travel and administration, legal expenses, sales and marketing costs, general and administrative expenses, and other costs associated with an early stage, publicly-traded technology company.
-We anticipate increasing the number of employees to approximately 20 to 25 employees; however, this is highly dependent on the nature of our development efforts and our success in commercialization.
-We anticipate adding employees for research and development, as well as general and administrative functions, to support our efforts.
-We expect to incur consulting expenses related to technology development and other efforts as well as legal and related expenses to protect our intellectual property.
-We expect capital expenditures to be approximately \$500,000 for the purchase of equipment and software during the next twelve months.
+In the next twelve months, we anticipate adding employees for research and development, as well as general and administrative functions, to support our efforts and we expect to incur consulting expenses related to technology development and other efforts as well as legal and related expenses to protect our intellectual property.
+The Company's ability to fund these incremental costs will contingent on its ability to raise additional funds.